Chris-June/ChatCourse/README.md

    - API: http://localhost:3000

 ## 6. Add Your AI Key

+This step lets the app talk to OpenAI.
+It’s free to create a key.

 1. Get a free key on the OpenAI website → **[Create API Key](https://platform.openai.com/account/api-keys)**.
 2. Copy the key (looks like `sk-…`).